 The Supreme Court has at least 60 days to make a decision to review the appeal court’s ruling.

-inewsource’s three-year investigation
+inewsource’s investigation of Cory Briggs

 These stories laid out in detail and with documentation:

 - The network of nonprofits affiliated with Briggs — including how many are composed of Briggs’ family or close associates and how more than half have had their nonprofit status revoked or suspended;

 - Briggs Law Corp.’s multimillion-dollar land deals that one white-collar criminologist interviewed said “are never done in honest business dealings”;

 - An appeals court decision referring to Briggs’ behavior as both “unethical” and “unprofessional.”
 A legal ethicist called Briggs’ conduct “playing with ethical fire”;

 - A law professor and fraud expert calling Briggs’ actions toward one of his former clients a “serious attorney ethics violation”;

 - Briggs’ wife’s conflicts-of-interest that resulted in San Diego taxpayers being awarded $143,382; and much more.

 After 17 stories, San Diegans for Open Government — Briggs’ most litigious nonprofit — sued inewsource and San Diego State University (where inewsource is housed) in April 2015.

 It did not challenge the accuracy of inewsource reports about Briggs.
 Instead, it challenged the terms of the contract inewsource and SDSU have for space.
 For the first time, the nonprofit was represented by an attorney other than one from the Briggs Law Corp.